Which NFL games will Eli and Peyton Manning be calling in 2022?

 ManningCast makes its season debut tonight when Peyton's former team, the Denver Broncos, travel to take on the Seattle Seahawks.

-As of 1:30 p.m.
-ET, Joel McHale was the only confirmed guest for Week 1.
-McHale is a comedian best known for starring in NBC’s “Community.”
+McHale is best known for starring in NBC’s “Community.”
 A lifelong Seahawks fan, McHale spent two years as a walk-on tight end with the University of Washington, where he was the self-proclaimed “worst tight end in the history of the Huskies by a mile” before pursuing acting and comedy.

+On the other side of the rivalry is Sharpe.
+Before he was going toe-to-toe with Skip Bayless on their Fox Sports 1 program, Sharpe enjoyed a storied career as a tight end, primarily with the Broncos.
+He was inducted into the Pro Football Hall of Fame in 2011.

+Barkley put in an impressive state sheet on Sunday in the Giant's 21-20 win over the Tennessee Titans.
+He recorded 164 yards and a touchdown on 18 carries, good for an average of 9.1 yards per carry.
+Monday's broadcast will serve as a reunion with his former teammate, Eli.
+The two overlapped for two seasons in New York before Manning retired after 16 years with the franchise.

 The schedule for the second season of ManningCast is below, including viewing information: